1coderookie/KobraGoNeoInsights/docs/index.md

 **Hi and welcome to my little page about the 3D FDM printers "Kobra Go" and "Kobra Neo" from Anycubic.**

 I am a newbie to 3D printing and got a **Kobra Neo** from a friend of mine.
-As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo**.
-It turned out that it wasn't an easy mission as it's pretty new to the Kobra family - most of the (still rare) informations were about the Kobra **Go**.
+As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo** - it turned out that it wasn't an easy mission as it's pretty new to the Kobra family.
 So I thought it might be a good idea to document my tinkering and collect informations and tips about the **Go** and **Neo** (as they are basically the same) to facilitate other newbies like me an easier start right away.

 ??? question "Want to contribute?"

     If you'd like to contribute - please let me know, I'd highly appreciate it.
-Either if you did any mods and documentated them, have certain tips, stumbled upon useful informations across the web or want to contribute by takting certain pictures - anything is welcome. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` <br> and we'll figure something out. <br> *Thank you!*
+Either if you did any mods and documentated them, have certain tips, stumbled upon useful informations across the web or want to contribute by *taking certain pictures from the* ***Go*** - anything is welcome. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` <br> and we'll figure something out. <br> *Thank you!*

-*Happy printing!*
+*I hope you'll find some useful informations around here - so: happy tinkering and printing!*

 !!! warning "Disclaimer"